Create and publish a package

-In Visual Studio, choose File > New > Project, expand the Visual C# > Windows node, select the "Class Library" template, name the project AppLogger, and click OK.
+- In Visual Studio, choose File > New > Project, expand the Visual C# > Windows node, select the "Class Library" template, name the project AppLogger, and click OK.

 Within a real NuGet package, of course, you'll implement many useful features upon which others can build applications.
-For this walkthrough, however, you won't add any additional code because a class library from the template is sufficient to create a package.
+For this walkthrough, however, you won't write any additional code because a class library from the template is sufficient to create a package.

 Create the .nuspec package manifest file

 .nuspec file—to describe its contents and its dependencies.
 The

 Run the NuGet CLI

-Open the file in your favorite text editor.
-It will look something like the code below, where tokens in the form $<token>$ will be replaced during the packaging process with values from the project's Properties/AssemblyInfo.cs file.
+$id$) are be replaced during the packaging process with values from the project's Properties/AssemblyInfo.cs file.
 For more details on tokens, see Creating a .nuspec file.

 <?xml version="1.0"?> <package> <metadata> <id>$id$</id> <version>$version$</version> <title>$title$</title> <authors>$author$</authors> <owners>$author$</owners> <licenseUrl>http://LICENSE_URL_HERE_OR_DELETE_THIS_LINE</licenseUrl> <projectUrl>http://PROJECT_URL_HERE_OR_DELETE_THIS_LINE</projectUrl> <iconUrl>http://ICON_URL_HERE_OR_DELETE_THIS_LINE</iconUrl> <requireLicenseAcceptance>false</requireLicenseAcceptance> <description>$description$</description> <releaseNotes>Summary of changes made in this release of the package.</releaseNotes> <copyright>Copyright 2016</copyright> <tags>Tag1 Tag2</tags> </metadata> </package>

 Select a package ID that is unique across nuget.org.
 We recommend using the naming conventions described in Creating a package.
-You must also update the author and description tags or you will get an error in the next step.
+Be sure to update the author and description tags or you get an error in the next step.
 Here's an updated

 <?xml version="1.0"?> <package> <metadata> <id>MyCompanyName.MyProductName.MyPackageName</id> <version>$version$</version> <title>$title$</title> <authors>kraigb</authors> <owners>kraigb</owners> <requireLicenseAcceptance>false</requireLicenseAcceptance> <description>Awesome application logging utility</description> <releaseNotes>First release</releaseNotes> <copyright>Copyright 2016</copyright> <tags>application app logger logging logs</tags> </metadata> </package>

 <tags> element, as these tags help others find your package and understand what it does.

 nuget pack AppLogger.csproj

-AppLogger.22.214.171.124.nupkg using, of course, the package name and version number from the
+AppLogger.18.104.22.168.nupkg using the package name and version number from the

 .nuspec file.

-Note that you'll get warnings if you haven't updated various fields in the
+The command issues warnings if you haven't updated various fields in the

 Publish the package

-You're now ready to publish the package to nuget.org using the NuGet CLI.
+push command.
 (Alternately, you can use the nuget.org publishing workflow.

-Under API Key, click copy to clipboard to retrieve the access key you'll need in the CLI:
+Once the key is created, select Copy to retrieve the access key you'll need in the CLI:

-nuget push AppLogger.22.214.171.124.nupkg 47be3377-c434-4c29-8576-af7f6993a54b -Source https://www.nuget.org/api/v2/package
+nuget push AppLogger.22.214.171.124.nupkg 47be3377-c434-4c29-8576-af7f6993a54b -Source https://api.nuget.org/v3/index.json